kubermatic/docs/content/kubeone/master/infrastructure/terraform_scripts.en.md

 +++
-title = "Creating Infrastructure Using Example Terraform Scripts" date = 2020-04-01T12:00:00+02:00 weight = 2
+title = "Creating Infrastructure Using Example Terraform Configs" date = 2020-04-01T12:00:00+02:00 weight = 2
 enableToc = true
 +++

-KubeOne comes with example Terraform scripts that can be used to create the infrastructure needed for running a conformant, production-grade Kubernetes cluster.
-The example scripts are available for all natively supported providers and can be found on the
+KubeOne comes with example Terraform configs that can be used to create the infrastructure needed for running a conformant, production-grade Kubernetes cluster.
+The example configs are available for all natively supported providers and can be found on the
-[GitHub under the `examples/terraform`][terraform-scripts-github] directory.
+[GitHub under the `examples/terraform`][terraform-configs-github] directory.
 They are also coming along with the binaries when you download a KubeOne release from [GitHub Releases][github-releases].

 {{% notice warning %}}
-The example Terraform scripts are supposed to be used as a foundation for building your own scripts.
-The scripts are optimized for ease of use and using in E2E tests, and therefore might not be suitable for the production usage out of the box.
+The example Terraform configs are supposed to be used as a foundation for building your own configs.
+The configs are optimized for ease of use and using in E2E tests, and therefore might not be suitable for the production usage out of the box.
 {{% /notice %}}